numbbo/workshops/sources-webpage/source/BBOB-2017/index.rst

 Links to Algorithm Data
 -----------------------
-The data of Simon's self-adaptive SMS-EMOA can be found already in the `list of biobjective data sets <http://coco.gforge.inria.fr/doku.php?id=algorithms-biobj>`_.
+The data of Simon's self-adaptive SMS-EMOA can be found in the `list of biobjective data sets <http://coco.gforge.inria.fr/doku.php?id=algorithms-biobj>`_ and all other single-objective data sets at the
-The other single-objective data sets will be made available in the coming weeks.
+`list of bbob data sets <http://coco.gforge.inria.fr/doku.php?id=algorithms>`_.

-Preliminary Schedule
+Schedule
 --------------------
 Both BBOB-2017 sessions took place on the second day of GECCO (Sunday July 16, 2017) in the Amethyst room.
 Speakers are highlighted with a star behind the name if known.
 Please click on the provided links to download the slides.